obecker/decycle/plugin-gradle/README.md

 * `sourceSets`
   defines the source sets that should be analyzed.
-  By default all source sets defined in the gradle build file are considered.
+  By default, all source sets defined in the gradle build file are considered.
   Use this option if you only want a subset of the source sets to be checked.

 * `including`